emicklei/melrose/docs/dsl.md

 ```

 ### serial<a name="serial"></a>
-Serialise any grouping of notes in one or more musical objects.
+Serialise any grouping of notes from one or more musical objects.

 ```javascript
 serial(chord('E')) // => E G B